I tested 7 different quilt as you go methods in search of the perfect no hand sewing technique.

 - Once you have finished quilting, trim your block all the way around so that the batting backing and block top are all the same size.

 - Pin back batting and backing.

 - Sew quilt blocks together right sides to right sides with a 1/4″ seam allowance.

 - Flatten batting down and trim off any overlapping batting, but make sure the batting is nestled in closely with the batting from the second block.

 - Use steam a seam (either 1/4″ or 1/2″ size) to join the batting sections together.
 The original method calls for hand sewing the batting together.

-- Fold the raw edge in of one side of the backing fabric and sew down onto the other side of backing fabric to cover the raw edge.
+- Fold in the raw edge of one side of the backing fabric and sew down onto the other side of the backing fabric to cover the raw edge.

 - Not noticeable on the front of the quilt that you have used quilt as you go.

 - Cutting the backing and batting slightly larger initially makes it less likely you will end up short after quilting.